martsul/GitTest/readme.md

-# git and GitHub Course
+# Git and GitHub Course

 crash course for Git